Tangy lime, sweet white chocolate and a soft cookie … that’s what makes this Lime White Chocolate Sugar Cookies recipe so special.

 As for the kids?
 They couldn’t get enough of them.

 Also, thank you to everyone who took my survey a few weeks back.
 Your answers really helped me think about the future of this site.
-Here’s a few things that I learned:
+Here are a few things that I learned:

 - Healthy recipes posts are by far the favorite around here.